 His novels and short stories gave Carlos Fuentes a central place, during the 1960s, within the so-called Boom of Latin American literature.
 A place he shared with other greats of Latin American literature, such as the Colombian Gabriel García Márquez, the Argentines Jorge Luis Borges, Ernesto Sábato and Julio Cortázar, the Peruvian Mario Vargas Llosa and the Uruguayans Juan Carlos Onetti and Mario Benedetti.
 Fuentes also taught literature at various Mexican and foreign universities and, like his father, was also a diplomat.
 He wrote not only short stories and novels, but also plays, essays, and film scripts.
 Some of his critical texts were compiled in La nueva novela hispanoamericana (The New Latin American Novel, 1969) and another dedicated to Miguel de Cervantes, Cervantes o la crítica de la lectura (Cervantes or the Criticism of Reading, 1976).
 In that same decade, he also collaborated in different literary publications and founded, together with Emmanuel Carballo, the Revista Mexicana de Literatura.

 Some say that his experimental narrative, with time, was waning.
 And this became noticeable in some of his books, such as Diana o la cazadora solitaria (1994), inspired by his relationship with actress Jean Seberg.
 However, he always maintained quality and commitment.
 Thus came Constancia y otras novelas para vírgenes (1990), El naranjo o los círculos del tiempo (1993) and La frontera de cristal (1995), among others.
-In 1987 he was awarded the Cervantes Prize; in 1994, the Prince of Asturias Award for Literature, and 2008 he received the Grand Cross of the Order of Isabella the Catholic, among many other distinctions and several honorary doctorates from important educational institutions around the world, such as Harvard and Cambridge.
+In 1987 he was awarded the Cervantes Prize; in 1994, the Prince of Asturias Award for Literature, and in 2008 he received the Grand Cross of the Order of Isabella the Catholic, among many other distinctions and several honorary doctorates from important educational institutions around the world, such as Harvard and Cambridge.

 On May 15, 2012, at the age of 83, he died in Mexico City due to a gastric ulcer.
 After cremation, the ashes were deposited in the Montparnasse Cemetery in Paris, where the remains of his children he had with journalist Sylvia Lemus (Carlos and Natasha), who died in unclear circumstances, at the ages of 25 and 31 respectively, rest.
 Cecilia Fuentes Macedo, the author of the biography Mujer en papel, is his only living daughter, the fruit of his marriage to actress and producer Rita Macedo.
 Below, five of his most notable books are featured.